larsmans/weighwords/README.rst

 be used to create word clouds.

 WeighWords does not do visualization of word clouds.
-For that, you can paste its output into http://wordle.net, the `IBM Word-Cloud Generator
+For that, you can paste its output into a tool like http://wordle.net or the `IBM Word-Cloud Generator
 <http://www.alphaworks.ibm.com/tech/wordcloud>`_.

 Rather than use simple word frequency, it weighs words by statistical models